lambdaacademy/2016.04_erlang_xmpp_ofc/README.md

 What is interesting for us is the `reason` which says why the `PacketIn` message was sent from the switch.
 In our case, the reason is `action` which means that the message was triggered as a result of an action in the `FlowEntry` - the one installed in the switch just after the Module started (the *initial* `FlowMod`).
 Apart from that, we will have to look into the `data` field that contains the original packet.
 It is because of the following:
 * we want to learn the source MAC-address -> Port Number mapping;
 * we need to extract the destination MAC-address to see whether we know where to send the packet.
-All this is accomplished in the `handle_packet_in/3` functions:
+All this is accomplished in the `handle_packet_in/3` function:

 ```erlang
 handle_packet_in({_, Xid, PacketIn}, DatapathId, FwdTable0) ->